cincanproject/cincan-command/README.md

     % FIXME

-If you invoke the command with `sudo` the command `cincan` should be added to your path.
+If you invoke the pip installation with `sudo` the command `cincan` should be added to your path.
 Otherwise, you may need to do that yourself.

 NOTE: You may want to install the tool into `virtualenv` to avoid conflicts with